 Violations.
 It shall be a violation of this article to commit or to permit any other person to commit any of the following acts:

-To lease, let, or allow the occupancy of a residential rental unit without registering such residential rental unit where required by this article.
+To lease, let, or allow the occupancy of a residential rental unit without obtaining a residential rental license where required by this article.

-To place false information on or to omit relevant information from an application for a residential rental unit registration.
+To place false information on or to omit relevant information from an application for a residential rental license.

-To fail to comply with any other provision of this article.
+To fail to comply with any other provisions of this article.

-In addition to prosecution of persons violating this article, the Code Enforcement Officer, or any duly authorized agent of the Borough may take such civil or equitable remedies in any court of record of the Commonwealth of Pennsylvania, against any person or property, real or person, to effect the provisions of this article.
+In addition to prosecution of persons violating this article, the Codes Compliance Official or any duly authorized agent of the Borough, may take such civil or equitable remedies, in any court of record of the Commonwealth of Pennsylvania, against any person or property, real or personal, to effect the provisions of this article.